 * * *

 Done and dusted!
 These are 40 of my favorite things to do in Colombo!
-If you know of other fun and cool things to do, let me know in comments!
+If you know of other fun and cool things to do, let me know in the comments!
 I am forever looking for the new and uncovered gems in Sri Lanka’s capital.

 Looking for More Things to Do in Colombo?